JacobTorresME/ME405-Romi/README.md

   - **IR_Array.py** / **IR_Sensor.py**: helps these driver classes indirectly to produce accurate line detection data.
   - Important: Not used during normal robot operation—just a calibration tool.

+## Finite State Machines

+The following diagrams are a visual representation of each tasks finite state machine.

+####